pwaring/cv/cv.md

     - Formulated long term strategy as member of the Board, including budgets and financial forecasting.
     - Reduced server-side IT expenditure by 25% as a result of reviewing hosting costs, switching providers and consolidating services.
     - Attended board meetings of the company's FCA principal, Blagrove Underwriting Agency Ltd.
-    - Held Financial Conduct Authority approved person status for the duration of this role.
+    - Held Financial Conduct Authority approved person status for the duration of this role (PXW01619).

 *   **Direct Fleet Insurance Services Ltd**